sdleffler/luminance-rs/README.md

 Because I think it’s important to [KISS](https://en.wikipedia.org/wiki/KISS_principle), `luminance` is split in very several, very simple packages.
 The idea is that the `luminance` package is the core package of the library.
 It provides all the interface, common algorithms and the overall architecture and how you should interact with a *GPU*.
-However, you need a *backend* to interpret that code and make it run – one could even imagine a backend making it run on a CPU!
+However, you need a *backend* to support instancing an OpenGL context and create a window.

 Feel free to search for `luminance-*` packages and pick the one you need ;).